tmuth/splunk-data-load/README.md

 ## Instructions
 1. Run the script with no parmeters to generate sample.cfg
 2. Optionally rename sample.cfg and edit the parameters in it, such as AUTH_TOKEN.
-For instructions on setting up token authentication review this doc: https://docs.splunk.com/Documentation/Splunk/latest/Security/Setupauthenticationwithtokens
+For instructions on setting up token authentication review [this doc](https://docs.splunk.com/Documentation/Splunk/latest/Security/Setupauthenticationwithtokens).
 3. Run the script, passing the newly edited .cfg file as the only parameter:
 ```
 ./load-splunk-data.sh sample.cfg
 ```
 4. Review the output.
 Make any desired changes to props.conf, transforms.conf, and fields.conf and re-run the script.

+## What problems does this script solve?
+The GUI is great for getting simple data in that only requires changes to props.conf.
+There are a number of scenarios that also require changes to transforms.conf and/or fields.conf such as:
+- Index-time field extractions
+- log2metrics conversion
+- Data redaction
+The process to make changes and test them usually involves multiple steps including changing files, hitting the `.../debug/refresh` URL in a browser, oneshot load from the command line, searching results in several other browser tabs.
+This process can be cumbersome and time consuming.
+This script performs all of those actions in a single call.